Eating-Bread-On-Sofa/ebos-doc/doc/install.md

 enter where the tar is
 `tar -xzvf edgex-***`

-then u will get a folder name goPath
+then u will get a folder named goPath
 add this folder to gopath
 `sudo vi /etc/profile`